imagineLife/big-site/content/mongo/overview.md

 ## From the CLI

 Mongo can be accessed through a few CLI tools.
+Db interactions can be done through the CLI.

+## From an application

+Mongo can be accessed through a consumer application.
+I'm going to use Node and the mongo-supported `mongodb` driver.

 ## The Intrigue of noSQL and the Flexible Schema